-The classic French Niçoise Salad has probably the most debates worldwide over its ingredients, even amongst the French!
-Discover what's in the real-deal, authentic recipe from Nice and what surprising popular ingredients are not included.
+The classic Niçoise Salad has probably the most food debates over its ingredients - even amongst the French!
+Discover what's in the real traditional French salad from Nice.
+The result means a quicker preparation time of only 30 minutes, perfect for summer.

-Why is it Called Niçoise Salad?
-What it Means
+Why is it Called Salade Niçoise or 'à la Niçoise'?

-So why Nicoise Salad?
-As this salad is originally from the town of Nice in southern France, in French it is referred to as Salade Niçoise, meaning 'Salad from Nice'.
+As this salad is originally from the town of Nice in southern France, in French it's called Salade Niçoise, meaning 'Salad from Nice'.

 So from southern France, which is right on the Mediterranean coast, it will contain only local, fresh and seasonal ingredients.
 That's mainly tomatoes, tuna and/or anchovies, garlic, basil, olives and olive oil.